zhaoanyang36/house_price_prediction/_posts/2019-12-14-Project-Background.md

 ## Project Motivation
 The housing market in Philadelphia is growing rapidly.
 Analyzing price trends in the housing market is important for governments, residents and developers.
 - For governments, understanding the trends in house prices can improve decision process.
 Housing prices can trigger a potential crisis in society.
 High housing prices tend to accelerate the spatial isolation of the urban area.
 For example, the rich district and the slum.
 For that, the ability to predict house prices can help governments resolve social conflicts.
 - For residents, the housing price influnces the willing of buying houses.
 The people buying house for themselves will considering the area with slow increasing housing price.
 For the people buying the houses for rent or investment, they desire to buy the houses with high increasing trend.
-The ability to understand house price trends and predict house prices can provide residents with information on transactions in the housing market
+The ability to understand house price trends and predict house prices can provide residents with information on transactions in the housing market.
 - For the developers, House prices often have agglomeration effects in a region, and the overall house prices in the region will affect the pricing of self-developed real estate.
 Understanding the areas where housing prices are growing rapidly can help developers get more returns.

 Our project can help people find the housing price increasing trend to help them to make decision.

 ## Project Expected Deliverbale

- We divide our project into 3 parts
+ We divide our project into 3 parts:

  **1. Data Collection and Data Preprocessing**